 - > Magnetic resonance imaging (MRI) utilizes radio waves and magnets to create detailed images of the brain and other organs.
-MRI is noninvasive and can be used to diagnose brain tumors. - > Functional magnetic resonance imaging (fMRI) is a noninvasive way to measure brain activity by using MRI to detect areas of blood flow in the brain. fMRI is particularly helpful in assessing the tumor's impact on functional areas of the brain and is often utilized during tumor surgery.

-help identify cancer that may have spread from another area of the body or originated in the brain.

-- > Fiber tractography is a 3-D modeling technique that utilizes MRI and computer-based diffusion MRI to map the white matter in the brain.
+MRI is noninvasive and can be used to diagnose brain tumors. - > Functional magnetic resonance imaging (fMRI) is a noninvasive way to measure brain activity by using MRI to detect areas of blood flow in the brain. fMRI is particularly helpful in assessing the tumor's impact on functional areas of the brain and is often utilized during tumor surgery. - > Computerized tomography (CT) is a noninvasive scan that uses X-rays to attain cross-sectional images of the brain.
+CT scans also can help identify cancer that may have spread from another area of the body or originated in the brain. - > Fiber tractography is a 3-D modeling technique that utilizes MRI and computer-based diffusion MRI to map the white matter in the brain.
 We use this noninvasive tool to plan your surgery. - > Positron emission tomography (PET) detects how organs and tissues are functioning.
 PET scans are imaging tests that work by injecting a small amount of low-dose radioactive material into a vein.
 PET is most effective in detecting cancer in other parts of the body.